Parent Pay Parent Pay Search this website Open Mobile menu

 Curriculum Intent

 The young people of today are immersed with technology and it should be our job as educators to show the pupils how it works, how it links to their own personal experience and what the considerations should be for themselves and others.
 This is because we have the obligation not only to teach the pupil about computing, but also to develop the pupils into good, balanced citizens of the online community whose actions are modelled by the Cardinal Virtues.
-The use of personal experience is a recurring theme as it is important in reminding pupils that they use computing as a part of their everyday life.
+The use of personal experience during our teaching is a recurring theme as it is important in reminding pupils that they use computing as a part of their everyday life.
 It is a subject that they need to know about.

 It is extremely important first and foremost that the curriculum we have created covers each aspect of the national curriculum but also that it develops the pupils to be confident and consistent in their application of knowledge to computing situations.
 By the end of key stage 3, pupils are expected to know, apply and understand the matters, skills and processes specified in the national curriculum programme of study.
 However, it should be understood that the pupils will only receive one lesson of computing per week at key stage 3 and so we have selected topics based upon those concepts that are fundamental and allow the pupils to gain a deeper understanding through repeated encounters rather than sacrificing quality and depth at the expense of understanding.
 As pupils progress, their understanding, confidence and skill-level will grow and the scheme will help them extend and deepen this knowledge of computing and to encourage them to opt to continue their studies within computer science.